-Situated in the hills, towards the north-east of Mallorca, Pollensa is a peaceful old town that has been largely unaffected by tourism.
-The town was established a few miles inland to protect against any sudden pirate attacks; its harbour, Puerto Pollensa, was left as an unprotected outpost.
+Situated in the hills towards the northeast of Mallorca, Pollensa is a peaceful old town that has been largely unaffected by tourism.
+It was established a few miles inland to protect against sudden pirate attacks.
 Today the port has grown into a popular family resort.
-Some of Pollensa's medieval centre remains around the Plaça Major, the main square, including the church of Nostra Senyora dels Àngels.
-From the outside, the church is fairly austere, the sheer stone façade is pierced only by a large rose window, but the interior is highly decorative, particularly during the packed Sunday morning services when it is ablaze with candles.
+Some of Pollensa's medieval centre remains around the Plaça Major, including the church of Nostra Senyora dels Àngels.
+The church is fairly austere, the sheer stone façade pierced only by a large rose window.
+But the interior is highly decorative.
 Other than the church, the main square houses a cluster of bars and cafés, and on Sunday mornings, a busy market.
-Just north of the square is the Via Crucis (Way of the Cross), a long stone stairway bordered by ancient cypress trees.
-At the top, in a small chapel, is a much-revered statue of Mare de Déu del Peu de la Creu (Mother of God at the Foot of the Cross).
-On Good Friday, a figure of Jesus is slowly carried down the steps by torchlight in the Davallament (Lowering).
-Perched on a hill just south of Pollensa is a rambling 18th century monastery, a peaceful and serene spot to take in wonderful views of the surrounding area.
+Just north of the square is the Via Crucis, a long stone stairway bordered by ancient cypress trees.
+At the top, in a small chapel, is a much-revered statue of Mare de Déu del Peu de la Creu.
+On Good Friday, a figure of Jesus is slowly carried down the steps by torchlight in the Davallament.
+Perched on a hill just south of Pollensa is a rambling 18th-century monastery, a peaceful and serene spot to take in wonderful views of the surrounding area.
 The monastery is an hour's walk from town.